Procedure to select and approve articles:

 - If one of the peers defines that an article must not be published, the document should be sent to a third party whose dictamination must set the final result.
 If any doubt persists regarding dictamination or any other conflict, the Journal's Editorial Board must define if the article is published or not or if other actions must be taken.

 - If the result recommends that corrections must be incorporated to the paper, the authors are responsible to complete them and turn in the paper on the deadline set by the Journal (2 weeks or 12 to 15 days).
 If the article has not returned to the Journal in the due date, it can not be guaranteed that the article will be published in the next issue.

 - In all cases, both the final decision and its official communication are responsibility of the Editor.

 - Once the paper is back in the Journal work line, the adjustments will be checked, if necessary the peers might review the full text again and if any other corrections must be included, the paper will return to the author to ensure that the document is refined.

 - Once the article is ready, the Editorial Board endorses its publication.
-Considering the volume of papers the Journal processes per year, an average of 40 weeks takes place between submissiona nad publicaction.
+Considering the volume of papers the Journal processes per year, no less than 52 weeks take place between submission and acceptance.